Permanent traffic signals

 All permanent traffic signals in Tyne and Wear are managed by Newcastle City Council's Highways and Traffic Signals Service.
 They provide a 24 hours a day, 365 days a year maintenance service (although only major faults will be actioned outside normal working hours).

-For more information on traffic signals, including how to report a fault, please visit the traffic signals page on Newcastle City Council's website.
+For more information on traffic signals, including how to report a fault, please visit the traffic signals page (opens new window) on Newcastle City Council's website.

 Temporary traffic controls